MichealSBingham/DatasetUtils/readme.md

 					ex: `date = Datetime('1999/07/21')`.
 May be (or may not be) easier to deal with Datetime module since you'll be reading it from a spreadsheet and I know sometimes they have a weird way of formatting dates

-The only time you would do this this way is if a `Person` (or a `Lover`) does not have it's birthday available but has the birthchart.
+The only time you would do this this way is if a `Person` (or a `Lover`) does not have its birthday available but has the birthchart.
 There will be a column in each row that has an entry for either the birthday or the full birth chart so there won't be any issues there